John Keniry’s resignation letter prompted the ban backflip

 Just a week after those revelations surfaced, Baird announced the ban was being overturned.

-The shock defeat saw Deputy Premier and leader of the Troy Grant resign, replaced by his close friend and member for Monaro, John Barilaro.
+The shock defeat saw Deputy Premier and leader of the Nationals Troy Grant resign, replaced by his close friend and member for Monaro, John Barilaro.

 Just two months later, Baird also resigned as the Premier of NSW, with many experts touting the political pressure caused by issues such as council amalgamations and the as the reasons for his sudden departure.

-In February, the Greyhound Industry Reform , formed when the ban was reversed, handed down a series of recommendations for the government on how to best reform the greyhound racing industry.
+In February, the Greyhound Industry , formed when the ban was reversed, handed down a series of recommendations for the government on how to best reform the greyhound racing industry.

 Among the recommendations was the separation of the commercial and functions of the sport and the correction of funds distribution to the industry.